 Artworks can be searched using the search bar on the homepage, or from the Artworks page, accessed via the menu in the top-right corner.
 There is also a site-wide search bar at the top of the menu.
 Please see our video guides on YouTube.

-What qualifies an artwork to be on Art UK?
+What qualifies an artwork to be

 The ambition behind Art UK is to show as much of the UK’s national art collection as possible.
 Historically, the two main criteria for inclusion related to the ownership of the artworks and the medium of the artworks.